-From January 2007 until his appointment, Oostburg Sanz served as the General Counsel of the Committee on Armed Services in the United States House of Representatives (HASC).
+From January 2007 until his appointment as General Counsel of the Navy, Oostburg Sanz served as the General Counsel for the Committee on Armed Services in the United States House of Representatives (HASC).
 As the Senior Legal Advisor to the Chairman of the Committee and its 61 other members, he provided legal counsel on an expansive range of national defense issues, including the final drafting and passage of the annual National Defense Authorization Act.
-In this role, Oostburg Sanz was also instrumental in drafting, and the passage of the Military Commissions Act of 2009.
-Prior to his work on the HASC, Oostburg Sanz served as the democratic Deputy Chief Counsel for the Committee on International Relations in the United States House of Representatives (HIRC).
-In this position, he provided legal expertise to the committee’s ranking member on legislation and issues related to the Western Hemisphere, foreign assistance, and non-military security assistance.
-At HIRC, Oostburg Sanz provided critical counsel regarding the legislation establishing the Millennium Challenge Corporation.
+Oostburg Sanz was also instrumental in the drafting and the passage of the Military Commissions Act of 2009.
+Prior to his work on the HASC, he served as the Democratic Deputy Chief Counsel for the Committee on International Relations in the United States House of Representatives (HIRC).
+In this position, he provided legal expertise to the committee’s Ranking Member on legislation and issues related to the Western Hemisphere, foreign assistance and non-military security assistance.
+At HIRC, Oostburg Sanz provided critical policy advice and counsel regarding the legislation establishing the Millennium Challenge Corporation.

 Before joining the HIRC, Oostburg Sanz clerked for Judge José Fusté in the United States District Court for the District of Puerto Rico; conducted political party training in South Africa during its first-ever all inclusive national elections as a Project Officer for the Joint Center for Political and Economic Studies and served as a Peace Corps Volunteer in Guinea-Bissau, West Africa.
 He has also worked on judicial reform in Mozambique and the demobilization and reintegration of child soldiers in Liberia.